Sara van de Geer

-Sara Anna van de Geer (born 7 May 1958 in Leiden) is a Dutch statistician who is a professor in the department of mathematics at ETH Zurich.
+Sara Anna van de Geer (born 7 May 1958 in Leiden) is a Dutch mathematical statistician who is a professor in the department of mathematics at ETH Zurich.
+Her main research areas include empirical process theory, statistical learning theory, and nonparametric and high-dimensional statistics.
 She is the daughter of psychologist John P. van de Geer.

 Education

-She earned a master's degree in 1982 and a doctorate in mathematics in 1987 from Leiden University.
+She earned a Master's degree in Mathematics in 1982 and Ph.D. in Mathematics in 1987, both from the University of Leiden.
 Her dissertation, entitled Regression Analysis and Empirical Processes, was supervised by Willem Rutger van Zwet and Richard D. Gill.

 Career

-She taught at the University of Bristol from 1987 to 1988, at Utrecht University from 1989 to 1990, at Leiden University from 1990 to 1997 and 1999 to 2005, and at Paul Sabatier University in Toulouse, France, from 1997 to 1999, before moving to ETH Zurich in September 2005 as a Full Professor.
+Van de Geer was a Scientific Researcher at the University of Tillburg from 1982–1983, followed by two stints as a Scientific Researcher at the Centre for Mathematics and Computer Science in Amsterdam from 1983–1987 and 1988–1989.
+She taught as an Assistant Professor at the University of Bristol from 1987–1988, an Assistant Professor at the University of Utrecht from 1989–1990, an Assistant Professor at the University of Leiden from 1990–1997 and 1999–2005, and at Paul Sabatier University in Toulouse, France, as an Associate Professor from 1997–1999, before moving to ETH Zurich in September 2005 as a Full Professor.
 There, Van de Geer was the first female professor at the Department of Mathematics.

+Research

+Van de Geer's research is centered around formulating unifying principles for statistical theory and modelling, while identifying theoretical foundations behind existing methods.
+She typically studies over-parametrized models, but in 2002 she turned her focus to sparsity inducing regularization after deriving entropy-based bounds for regularized estimators.
+Recently, Van de Geer's work has concentrated on regularization with total variation type norms, the behavior of stationary points of empirical risk functions, inference, and lower bounds.
+She is currently deriving the generalization error for interpolators and on small noise classification problems.